Verify PHX Environment Group Check

 when: true

-msg: 'Node pxd-ubuntu-devtop should be associated with exactly one environment group of: test, development!'
+msg: 'Node pxd-ubuntu-devtop should be associated with exactly one environment group of: test!'

 Review